cjacker/opensource-toolchain-8051/README.md

 ## for Silicon Labs EFM8

 The EFM8 devices are factory programmed with a bootloader.
 Below table indicates which devices are orderable with the specified factory-programmed bootloader.
+For more information, please refer to https://www.silabs.com/documents/public/application-notes/an945-efm8-factory-bootloader-user-guide.pdf

 ![screenshot-2022-06-09-10-35-25](https://user-images.githubusercontent.com/1625340/172752098-91b125cb-dc5f-4124-9da9-dd89c1406590.png)

-For more information, please refer to the section of "Getting Started with the USB or UART Bootloader" : https://www.silabs.com/documents/public/application-notes/an945-efm8-factory-bootloader-user-guide.pdf

 The related utilities/sources can be downloaded from: